milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Donor_privacy_policy/en.md

 Ireland
 Main point of contact: Vincent Rezzouk-Hammachi

-If you are an individual located in the United Kingdom, and have questions about your personal data or would like to request to access, update, or delete it, you may contact our representative via email at UKrepresentative.Wikimedia@twobirds.com, or via mail at:
+If you are an individual located in the United Kingdom, and have questions about your personal data or would like to request to access, update, or delete it, you may contact our representative via email at UKrepresentative.Wikimediatwobirdscom, or via mail at:

 Bird & Bird GDPR Representative Services UK
 12 New Fetter Lane